+Measure: The proportion of consumers on the team's caseload who are competitively employed is defined: (1) as having work for any amount of time, (i.e. any amount of hours) (2) for at least for at least minimum wage, (4) during the three months proceeding the review date.

-Step 1 - Decide on a date The date for this review is Date Use this date in Step 2.
-Step 2 - Gather information
+Step 1 - Decide on a date

+The date for this review is Date

 Use this date in Step 2.

 Step 2 - Gather information

 A. On the total number of consumers on the team caseload was

-date number
+date umber

 B. On the number of ACT consumers competitively employed was

-date number
+umber

 Step 3 - Calculate

-Divide the number of consumers on the ACT team caseload who were competitively employed by the total number of consumers on the team caseload.
+Divide the number of consumers on the ACT team caseload who were competitively employed of consumers on the team caseload.
 Multiply the answer by 100.
+I by the total number

-÷ B. Number of ACT consumers competitively employed
+B. Number of ACT consumers competitively employed

 A. Total number of consumers on caseload

+=

 x 100

-=%
+= %